flumeapp/help.flumeapp.com/preferences/flumepro.md

 ------

-## Purchasing / Licencing Issues
+## Need Help?

-If you are having trouble purchasing Flume Pro, please visit our [Support Portal](http://support.flumeapp.com) to discover up-to-date workarounds and fixes, or to contact us.
+If you are having trouble purchasing or activating Flume Pro, please visit our [Support Portal](http://support.flumeapp.com) to contact us.

 ------